-Report on the Audit of the Financial Statements Opinion
+Report on the Audit of the Financial Statements

+Opinion

-We have audited the accompanying financial statements of Naga Mills Private Limited, which comprise the statements of financial position as at 30 June 2019, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements ofNaga Mills Private Limited., which comprise the statements of financial position as at 30 June 2020, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and others explanatory information.

-In our opinion, the accompanying financial statements give true and fair view, in all material respects, the financial position of the Company as at 30 June 2019, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs), the Companies Act 1994 and other applicable laws and regulations.
+In our opinion, the accompanying financial statements give true and fair view of the financial position of the Company as at 30 June 2020, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).